 Notification of Ineligibility for State Financial Aid Awards

-The Financial Aid office notifies students regarding their ineligibility for further NYS financial aid.
-Students may obtain information on their financial aid status by contacting the Financial Aid office.
+The Office of Financial Aid notifies students regarding their ineligibility for further NYS financial aid.
+Students may obtain information on their financial aid status by contacting the Office of Financial Aid.

 Please visit the state's financial aid website for more information.